binhe-lab/C037-Cand-auris-adhesin/02-case-studies/09-natural-selection/README.md

 - renamed Hil1-8 from _C. auris_ to just be Hil1 through Hil8.
 This makes it easier to work with the sequence names in various format conversions (especially when it involves PHYLIP format).
 - instead of using `pal2nal.pl` to convert the codon alignment into PHYLIP format, I wrote a [custom script](script/split-alignment.py) to partition the alignment based on the boundary information stored in a text file.
 In writing this script, I learned a lot of useful things about the Biopython's AlignIO module.
 See this helpful [tutorial](http://biopython.org/DIST/docs/tutorial/Tutorial.html#sec80).
 - I found the original partition file based on GARD didn't take into account the triplets.
 I modified one of the partitions: from 696-981 to 697-981
+- I found the 1-414 partition and the 697-981 partition had very similar trees.
+In fact, the only difference lies in the placement of Hil7's PF11765 domain and the bifurcations surrounding it had very low BS support.
+This led me to hypothesize that the two ends of the domain may share the same evolutionary history or at least are very close.
+In practice, treating them as a joint partition could yield higher statistical power.
+To test this idea, I joined the two partitions
+    ```python
+    from Bio import AlignIO
+    first = AlignIO.read(first_filename, "phylip")
+    second = AlignIO.read(second_filename, "phylip")
+    join = first + second # that's right, the sequences in the two MSA will be joined by a simple addition
+    with open("B8441-OG-PF11765-1-414-n-697-981.nuc", "w") as OF:
+        AlignIO.write(join, OF, "phylip-sequential")
+    ```

 ## Previous results on PF11765 domain evolution
 The question here is whether after the duplications that led to Hil1-8 in _C. auris_, there has been selection on the PF11765 domain to diversify in its function among the paralogs.
 So far I've been describing the evolution of the NTD as being conserved.
 While this is true relative to the fast-evolving repeat regions, it ignored the possibility of positive selection acting on the backdrop of purifying selection in the background (for most of the sites).
 After all, if positive selection was indeed involved, it would have only acted on a few residues.